+- Verbal Warning(s)

+3rd/4th tardy 5th/6th tardy

-1st/2nd tardy - Verbal Warning(s) 3rd/4th tardy - After School Detention(s)
+- After School Detention(s)

-5th/6th tardy - Wednesday Morning Detention(s) (7:15am-9:00am) Student Services

-7th/plus - Saturday School
+- Wednesday Morning Detention(s) (7:10 am 8:50 am) Student Services - Saturday School or In school assignment

 Excessive tardies will result in administrative conference and referral to attendance intervention team.
 If a student is tardy and fails to report to the Main Office to obtain an entry pass, he/she will be disciplined accordingly.